 Jonathon noted that future data architectures will consist of multiple approaches to cover all circumstances and uses, and this will involve some sensitive and strategic decisions.
 The realisation of dense time series applications requires improved interaction, integration, and interoperability, and the expectations of the communities that CEOS is targeting are changing.
 With technology changing rapidly, agency initiatives should not happen in a vacuum, and there will be no ‘single system’ or ‘single stack’ solution - the challenge for CEOS is how do we work together to take advantage of these opportunities.
+It was noted that across the CEOS community, there are varying views on the role and benefits of engaging the private sector, and that the needs and expectations of different countries and project are diverse.